reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 excerpt: Teaching a neural network to solve simple probability problems step by step with an external symbolic solver.
 ---

 > This article explores a seq2seq architecture for solving simple probability problems in [Saxton et. al.][mathematics_dataset_paper]'s [Mathematics Dataset][mathematics_dataset].
 A transformer is used to map questions to intermediate steps, while an external symbolic calculator evaluates intermediate expressions.
 This approach emulates how a student might solve math problems, by setting up intermediate equations, using a calculator to solve them, and using those results to construct further equations.
-On the `swr_p_level_set` and `swr_p_sequence` categories, the architecture achieves near-perfect scores on interpolated test sets, but does not improve upon the baseline on extrapolated test sets.
+On the `swr_p_level_set` and `swr_p_sequence` categories, the architecture achieves near-perfect scores on interpolated test sets, significantly outperforming the baseline, but does not improve scores on extrapolated test sets.

 {% include toc %}